 - Add the spices and salt and vinegar to the pan.

 - Bring to the boil over a moderate heat stirring frequently.

 - Turn the heat to low and simmer for about 30 minutes, again stirring frequently until the fruit softens and most of the liquid has been absorbed.

 - Add the sugar and stir until it is dissolved.

 - Bring the mixture back to a simmer, stirring all the time, as once the sugar is added the mixture will burn more easily.

 - Simmer for about 15 minutes stirring all the time until the mixture is thick, shiny and sticky.

 - Spoon into sterilised jars while hot.
 You should have enough to fill four one pound jars.

 Leave the chutney to mature before using.
 Ideally leave it for a month but it can be used after a couple of weeks.
 Store in a cool place and it should keep for up to a year.
 Opened jars should be stored in a fridge.
 It doesn’t tend to last that long in my house as it all gets eaten or given as a gift over Christmas.

-Next week I will be continuing with Christmas preparations and will share my recipe for the orange pastry I use for mince pies.
+Look out for my other Christmas recipes such as my recipe for the orange pastry I use for mince pies.
 Combined with my homemade mincemeat this pastry makes very special mince pies.